Amid Minnesota Fraud Scandal, Legitimate Autism Centers Face Closure

 Payment Process

-The agency will continue sending payments for unflagged claims on regular two-week cycles.
-A provider will receive an update every two weeks on a flagged or suspended claim, accompanied by reason codes, the department said.
+The agency said it will continue sending payments for unflagged claims on regular two-week cycles.
+A provider will receive an update every two weeks on a flagged or suspended claim, accompanied by reason codes, it said.

-The department did not provide detailed answers on why the Holland Center or other similar, longstanding facilities might have their claims flagged.
+The department did not provide detailed answers regarding why the Holland Center or other similar, long-standing facilities might have their claims flagged.

 Jennifer Larson, founder and CEO of the Holland Center, and her son Caden Larson in Minnetonka, Minn., on Feb.
 11, 2026.
 Larson built the center for her autistic, non-speaking son, who is now 25 years old.
 (Adam Hester for The Epoch Times)

-The agency said it did not wish to disclose what kind of identifiers cause it to suspect someone is billing for services they did not provide, but officials generally look for “patterns of concern—claims that fall outside expected norms,” some of which could be blamed on administrative errors or poor documentation rather than intentional fraud.
+The agency said it did not wish to disclose what kind of identifiers cause it to suspect that someone is billing for services that were not provided, but officials generally look for “patterns of concern—claims that fall outside expected norms,” some of which could be blamed on administrative errors or poor documentation rather than intentional fraud.

-Most claims should be paid within 30 days, and legitimate claims that may have been flagged within 90 days, as required by the federal government, according to the agency.
+Most claims should be paid within 30 days, and legitimate claims that have been flagged should be paid within 90 days, as required by the federal government, according to the agency.

 Financial Hit